 The Gummit says there's a problem.
 The Social Security trust fund, which consists of IOUs, is running out of money.
 In reality, what this means is that there are not enough new

 My clearly stated mission is to provide enlightened infotainment via the wit and wisdom of a garrulous geezer.
 The use of the word wit, to me at least (some of you may find this puzzling), is indicative of a commitment on my part to make you smile.

 Therefore, I hesitate to link to the best article I've ever read about not only what's up with Social Security but also the plethora of unfulfillable promises mentioned above.
 It's not particularly amusing.

-But my generation has been in charge for a while now, and my generation has known about this problem, for a while now, and so far hasn't done a damn thing.
+My generation has been in charge for a while now, and my generation has known about this problem for a while now, and so far, hasn't done a damn thing.

 Hopefully, it will all work out somehow.
 If it doesn't, I hope I don't live long enough to say I told you so (and ask if there's room for me under that overpass you call home).

 When I'm king, I'll phase in a system like the one Singapore uses.
 They came up with an affordable, well run, social security system wherein their citizens, not bureauons, decide how their money is spent that provides real social security, for everyone, cradle to grave.